LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/JavaScriptChatSDK/Methods/getexitsurvey.md

 indicator: chat
 ---

-The Exit survey will be displayed after the chat has ended if one was configured for the account.
+The exit survey will be displayed after the chat has ended if one was configured for the account.

 **Notes**: